© Crown copyright 2018

 As set out in the policy document published on 27 June, HM Treasury’s approach to financial services legislation under the Act is to provide continuity.
 Wherever practicable, the same laws and rules that are currently in place in the UK should continue to apply after exit.
 However, some adjustments to those laws and rules will be required to reflect the UK’s new position outside of the EU.
 And in some cases, the adjustments will change firms’ regulatory obligations.
 These adjustments will take effect on 29 March 2019 if the UK leaves the EU without a withdrawal agreement and without an implementation period.
 In this scenario, HM Treasury recognises that it might be challenging for firms to make the changes necessary to comply with their changed regulatory obligations in this timeframe.
 Firms, including EEA firms that enter into one of the transitional regimes referred to above, may need more time to adjust to some of these changes.

 HM Treasury and the UK regulators set out in June that they do not expect firms providing services within the UK’s regulatory remit to have to prepare now to implement these changes from 29 March 2019.
-HM Treasury will ensure that the UK’s regulatory regime is flexible enough to support firms as they adjust to altered regulatory requirements in the unlikely event that there is no implementation period.
+HM Treasury will ensure that the UK’s regulatory regime is flexible enough to support firms as they adjust to altered regulatory requirements in the event that there is no implementation period.

 In addition to the specific transitional measures referred to above, HM Treasury therefore intends to temporarily empower the UK financial regulators – the Bank of England, the Prudential Regulation Authority (PRA) and the Financial Conduct Authority (FCA) - to make transitional provision by waiving or modifying firms’ regulatory obligations where those obligations have changed as a result of onshoring financial services legislation.
 For example, the power could be used to delay the application of onshoring changes.
 The power will enable transitional provision to be made in response to changes to the regulators’ own rules, onshored EU regulations (that will form part of retained EU law) and EU-derived domestic primary and secondary legislation.
 The power could be used to grant transitional relief in respect of any existing regulatory requirements that would otherwise apply for the first time on exit day to a particular category of firm, for example firms in the temporary regimes referred to above.

-The temporary transitional power being proposed is necessary to ensure that UK regulators can continue to meet their statutory objectives in the unlikely scenario that the UK leaves the EU without an implementation period.
+The temporary transitional power being proposed is necessary to ensure that UK regulators can continue to meet their statutory objectives in the scenario that the UK leaves the EU without an implementation period.
 In particular, it is essential that changes to firms’ regulatory obligations do not pose a risk to the UK regulators’ objectives that have been set by Parliament – these include financial stability, the safety and soundness of firms, policyholder protection, market integrity, and consumer protection.
 The regulators are best placed to identify where the changes to firms’ regulatory obligations may present risk to their objectives.
 Therefore, the temporary transitional power will allow the UK regulators, in line with their regulatory remits, to identify and manage those risks so that firms transition to the UK’s post exit regime in an orderly way, in line with the objectives already set by Parliament.

 The ability of the PRA and FCA to adapt the application of certain regulatory requirements is already provided for in the UK’s regulatory framework.
 Under section 138A of the Financial Services and Markets Act 2000 (FSMA), the PRA and the FCA may waive or modify the application of a rule made under FSMA where certain statutory criteria are met.
 HM Treasury proposes to adapt and extend this concept for the no-deal scenario by providing the UK regulators with a temporary power available to be used in respect of all firms, that could be applied beyond the regulators’ own rules, for the specific purpose of enabling firms to adjust to onshoring changes in an orderly way (rather than the criteria in section 138A FSMA needing to be satisfied).